When an INFJ’s hobbies or job consistently meet these five needs, they feel deeply satisfied with their work.

 I recently came across a sentence that arrested my attention.
 Paul Tieger and Barbara Barron, in their book, Do What You Are, wrote that INFJs “prefer to focus in great depth on one thing at a time, which can result in periods of single-mindedness.”

 It stopped me in my tracks and made me, as an INFJ personality, deeply contemplate the kind of work I truly love.
-And by “work I love,” I’m not talking about the things I have to do just to pay the bills.
-I’m referring to the kinds of things that bring me to life — like researching, synthesizing, and creating.
+And by “work I love,” I’m referring to the activities that genuinely bring me to life, such as researching, synthesizing, and creating.

-As the quote suggests, I love work that allows me to focus deeply on one thing at a time, and it’s usually something that’s project-based in nature.
-If you’re an INFJ (or a similar personality type, like an INTJ), I’m guessing that you, too, enjoy deep-dive projects for the focus they afford you.
+As the quote suggests, I love work that allows me to deeply focus on one thing at a time, often something that is project-based.
+If you’re an INFJ (or a similar personality type, like an INTJ), I’m guessing you also enjoy deep-dive projects for the focused engagement they provide.

 The Kind of Work That Excites an INFJ

-In the driver’s seat of our personality is a cognitive function — or mindset — known as Introverted Intuition (called Ni for short).
-Ni is an information-gathering mindset that seeks to understand the mysteries of the universe (yes, really).
-It longs to know why and explore deeply, so this mindset leads INFJs into constant, thorough research — especially of subjects that interest them.
-(The same goes for INTJs, who also have Introverted Intuition as their dominant cognitive function.)
-It’s why, as an INFJ, one of my five StrengthsFinder strengths is “learner.”
+At the core of our personality lies a cognitive function — or mindset — known as Introverted Intuition (Ni for short).
+Ni is an information-gathering mindset that seeks to unravel the mysteries of the universe (yes, really).
+It is driven by a desire to understand the “why” and to explore deeply.

-Every INFJ knows that a good project starts with research because you can’t create until you’ve gathered enough ideas and information to do the work right.
-A great project is research-driven and well-thought-out, and INFJs get a lot of joy out of digging in and learning something new — especially when it relates to the arts and humanities.
+Every INFJ understands that a good project begins with research; you can’t truly create until you’ve gathered sufficient ideas and information to do the work right.
+A great project is research-driven and well-thought-out.
+INFJs derive immense happiness from delving into new knowledge, especially in areas related to the arts and humanities.

 Creative projects call for original, out-of-the-box thinking.
-To be a success, a creative project needs to be novel and interesting.
+To be successful, a creative project must be both novel and interesting.
 Generating fresh, unprecedented ideas is also a strength of INFJs.
 After all, INFJs possess some strange and peculiar traits, which you can read about here.

-3. Projects that lead to a deep state of flow
+3. Entering a state of deep concentration and flow

-What most people are looking for in their creative ventures and in their work, in general, is a state of flow where their minds are “firing on all cylinders.”
-They need the right balance of challenge and interest that leave them so caught up in the moment that they lose track of time.
+What most people seek in their creative endeavors and work in general is a state of flow, where their minds are “firing on all cylinders.”
+They crave the right mix of challenge and interest that captures their attention so fully, they might lose track of time.
 Like everyone else, INFJs want to reach this state of flow, too.

 When you’re working on a project, you can work with other people, or you can work by yourself.
 If what you’re working on is your own creative endeavor — and not one a supervisor has assigned you — you can work on it when you want, where you want, and how you want.